jqueuniet/netbox-go/apiv4_2/docs/WritableVirtualCircuitRequest.md

 ### NewWritableVirtualCircuitRequest

-`func NewWritableVirtualCircuitRequest(cid string, providerNetwork BriefProviderNetworkRequest, type_ BriefVirtualCircuitTypeRequest, ) *WritableVirtualCircuitRequest`
+`func NewWritableVirtualCircuitRequest(cid string, providerNetwork BriefVirtualCircuitRequestProviderNetwork, type_ PatchedWritableVirtualCircuitRequestType, ) *WritableVirtualCircuitRequest`

 NewWritableVirtualCircuitRequest instantiates a new WritableVirtualCircuitRequest object This constructor will assign default values to properties that have it defined,